 - Direct and transport workers to appropriate work sites.

 - Employ foremen to deal directly with workers when recruiting, hiring, instructing, assigning tasks, and enforcing work rules.

 - Provide check-cashing services to employees.

-Qualities of a Farm Labor Contractor
+What a Farm Labor Contractor Should Know

 When polled, Farm Labor Contractors say the following skills are most frequently used in their jobs: